lindsaycode05/3-products-store/README.md

-## 💻 Run the function
+## 💻 Run the app

 1. Clone the repo
 2. Run `yarn` or `npm i` to install the required dependencies
 3. Run `yarn start` or `npm start` to execute the function and view the result in the console
-4. Edit the `data.json` file as indicated in the provided comments to instantiate different use-cases of the function
+4. Scan any amount of products to get the total cost of them

 ## 📌 Details